 Need to leave early?
 Please let the teacher know so that they are not concerned when you leave early.
 Make sure to give yourself a short rest before you go and to leave at a time that is appropriate for your body, meaning after the proper counter poses have been done and both sides of the body have been addressed equally (ex. don’t leave after twisting on just one side).

 What are props for?
 Props are meant to enhance a student’s experience of a posture.
 They can be helpful to support more ease and alignment in the poses and are also necessary for restorative yoga where they take over the work for the muscles.
-Give them a try and then choose whether or not they are helpful for you.
+Give them a try, then choose whether they are helpful for you.
 Our teachers can help to assist you in how to use them properly.

 Why do we chant?
 Chants can include anything from om to more elaborate verses.
 The chanting of mantra focuses our minds on vibration and cuts through our habitual way of thinking.
 Many of the Sanskrit chants have been passed down from the ancient Vedic verses of yoga.
 Each vibration of sound has a specific effect on the mind.
 You are welcome to join in right away or listen and join in when you feel ready.

 What is Namaste?
 Namaste is a greeting sometimes used at the beginning and end of class.
 In parts of Asia, like Nepal and India, it means hello or goodbye.
 The literal translation is “The light within me honors the light within you.”

 I left something behind.
 Can you help me find it?
 We have a lost and found in the check in area.
 We will hold belongings here until the first of each month.
 At that time we will empty the lost and found and donate items to the Salvation Army.
 If you leave behind something valuable give us a call (802-343-8119) OR if your message requires a more immediate response, please email firstname.lastname@example.org